 - Supplements – There are numerous herbal remedies and supplements thought to be effective in treating muscle cramps.
 Vitamin B12, magnesium, salt tablets, chamomile, cherry juice, blueberries, cayenne pepper, and vitamin D are all examples.

 If you are experiencing persistent muscle spasms, and you need help managing your symptoms, contact Texas Partners Healthcare Group today.
 The above tips may offer some relief, but in some cases, additional therapies are needed.
-Give us a call today to schedule an appointment to discuss your case.
+Give us a call today to schedule an appointment with our experienced Frisco pain management doctors to discuss your case.